 The life and times of Marie Lloyd and the Music Hall

-A personal look of favourite art in and of the County
+A personal look of favourite art associated with this fine County.

 Poverty and social reform in the East End of London in the late Victorian period